ppwilli/Pascal/wp-content/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
+* 3.7.1 : One bug-fix; a recommended update for all
 * 3.7.0 : One new feature, one bug-fix, one tweak; a recommended update for all